dekuNukem/exixe/getting_started.md

 ## Try some examples!

+[Click here](https://github.com/dekuNukem/exixe/archive/master.zip) to download a copy of this repo, you'll need the Arduino files.

 Once that's done, connect 180V to the HV pin of exixe module, make sure your Arduino, high voltage supply, and exixe module all share the same GND.

 ![Alt text](resources/hvsch.png)